 total government debt outstanding, central bank balance sheet holdings of government debt have increased somewhat in recent years, but still fall notably short of the peaks observed during the Seven Years' War and the Napoleonic Wars.
 The data make it clear that asset purchase operations since 2008 have sharply reversed the post-1945 trend of a "withdrawal" of central banks vis-a-vis growing public financial asset volumes.
 However, at 17.5% they remain a far cry from classical "debt monetization" episodes, when individual central banks held close to 80% of all outstanding public debt.
 We also observe that international financial regimes - whether featuring fixed, floating, or intermediate exchange rate arrangements - do not appear to necessitate a specific asset/debt range.
-Once again, sharp breaks appear to be rather event-specific and typically associated with major macroeconomic shocks.
+Once again, sharp breaks appear to be event-specific and typically associated with major macroeconomic shocks.
+16

 In Figure 3b, we display central bank government debt assets as a share of aggregate central bank assets, in other words, the central banks' concentration of government assets in their portfolios over time across countries.
-Echoing the previous measure, present fears over "fiscal dominance" appear not to be borne out in the long sample context, at least when defined along such lines: current levels indicating close to half of aggregate central bank assets in the form of public debt are not out of line with historical experience.
+Echoing the previous measure, present fears over "fiscal dominance" appear not to be borne out.
+Current levels indicating close to half of aggregate central bank assets in the form of public debt are not out of line with historical experience.
 In this sense, private sector recourse to the central bank "safety net" appears to have been dominant during the classical gold standard (an era lacking deposit insurance schemes, but featuring high capital mobility).

 Overall, therefore, aggregate balance sheet trends across advanced economies do not monotonically track trends in transactions or financial asset volumes.
-Regardless of influential "real bills" policy
+Regardless of influential "real bills" policy frameworks and the rules of fixed or floating exchange rate regimes, central bank balance sheets

-&lt;sup>16In 1711, amid financial volatility and fears of a more systemic event, the government provided the Bank of England with GBP 45,000 to buy Exchequer Bills in the open market and reduce the prevailing discount rate.
-The operation was deemed a success on account of the successful reduction of short-term market rates, see Hill (1971).
+16In 1711, amid financial volatility and fears of a more systemic event, the government provided the Bank of England with GBP 45,000 to buy Exchequer Bills in the open market and reduce the prevailing discount rate.
+The operation was deemed a success on account of the successful reduction of short-term market rates.
+See Hill (1971).